TymeFly/eel/README.md

 In this example the fluent API provided by `Eel.factory()` creates a new EelContext as the Expression is compiled;
 in this case to set the maths precision.

-Inlining the Context makes for concise code but does not allow the EelContext to be reused.
+Inlining the Context makes for concise code but does not allow the EelContext to be reused by other expressions.

 **Explicit EelContext**